 The marriage licence is issued on the same day and the process should take 20-30 minutes if you have made an appointment, all your documentation is complete, and you provide acceptable identification.
 No photocopies or scanned documents will be accepted.

 - Visit ServiceOntario website to download the marriage licence application form or pick up a paper copy at the Clerk's department in Town Hall.

 - Both applicants must complete, sign (with original signatures) and date the application.

 - Appointments are recommended for preferred service.
 Appointments can be made by calling the Clerk’s department at 905-815-6015.
 Marriage licences are processed from 8:45 a.m. to 4 p.m., Monday through Friday.

 - Bring the following documents:

-- Completed application form, with original signatures
+- Completed application form, with original signatures;

-- Supporting divorce documents if applicable
+- Supporting original divorce documents, if applicable;

-Did you know that the town performs civil marriage ceremonies?
+Did you know that the town performs civil (non-religious) marriage ceremonies?
 Visit the Civil Marriage Ceremonies page to find out what you need to know to plan yours.

 For information on who can perform religious ceremonies, visit Service Ontario.